avelino/liquidluck/docs/install.rst

 Installation
 ============

-If you are familiar with Python, it is strongly suggested that you install everything in virtualenv.
+It is strongly recommended that you install everything in virtualenv_.

-If you are a pythoner, and you have no idea about virtualenv, please do search the internet.

 Distribute and Pip
 ------------------